Northwest Passage: In Franklin's Footsteps - 17 Days - $14,495

 Day 7: Mittimatalik (Pond Inlet)

-Days 8 to 10: Tallurutiup Imanga (Lancaster Sound) & Devon Island
+Days 8 & 9: Tallurutiup Imanga (Lancaster Sound) & Devon Island

 Numerous search parties later used Beechey as a depot and rendezvous.
 Amundsen, Bernier, and Larsen visited Beechey.
 Thomas Morgan of the HMS Investigator was buried there in 1854 alongside Franklin’s men.
 The graves and the ruins of Northumberland House are a haunting memorial.